WxxShirley/GNN4TaskPlan/README.md

 ### 🔥 Updates

 - *May 30 2024* 📚 We posted the first version of our paper!
+Intuitions motivating this paper can be found in this [Zhihu Blog](https://zhuanlan.zhihu.com/p/700331629) 🤩
 - *May 29 2024* 🚀 We released the datasets and codes of GNN4TaskPlan!